Women of San Quentin

 Women of San Quentin is a 1983 TV movie about female prison guards at San Quentin Prison.
-It stars Stella Stevens and Debbie Allen.
+It was directed by William A. Graham and stars Stella Stevens and Debbie Allen.

 It was based on a story by Larry Cohen.
 He had gone to San Quentin to research a different project and was intrigued by finding a female guard there.
 He sold it to television but says it was rewritten and changed from the story he originally conceived.

 Premise

 A young female prison guard finds out her first assignment is to San Quentin, one of the toughest prisons in the country.